jadecobra/python_tdd_exercises/source/how_to/setup/install_wsl.rst

-.. include:: ../../links.rst
+.. include:: ../links.rst

 #################################################################################
 how to install Windows Subsystem for Linux on Windows
 #################################################################################

 This is one way to install `Windows Subsystem for Linux`_ on a Windows computer so you can use Linux_ on your Windows_ computer.
-It gives you more control, and your programming experience will be the same as mine in the book
+It gives you more control, and your programming experience will be the same as mine in this book

 ----